isomorphic-software/smartclient-docs/classes/ListGrid_2.md

 ## Method: ListGrid.dataArrived

 ### Description
-Notification method fired when new data arrives from the [DataSource](ListGrid_1.md#attr-listgriddatasource) to be displayed in this ListGrid, (for example in response to the user scrolling a new set of rows into view).
+Notification method fired when new data arrives from the server to be displayed in this ListGrid, (for example in response to the user scrolling a new set of rows into view).
 Only applies to databound listGrids where the [data](ListGrid_1.md#attr-listgriddata) attribute is a [ResultSet](ResultSet.md#class-resultset).
-This ResultSet may have been created manually and applied to the grid via a call to [ListGrid.setData](#method-listgridsetdata) or may have been created and automatically assigned if [ListGrid.fetchData](#method-listgridfetchdata) was used to populate the grid.
+This ResultSet may have been created manually and applied to the grid via a call to [ListGrid.setData](#method-listgridsetdata) or may have been created and automatically assigned if [ListGrid.fetchData](ListGrid_1.md#method-listgridfetchdata) was used to populate the grid.
 This method is fired directly in response to [dataArrived()](ResultSet.md#method-resultsetdataarrived) firing on the data object.

-Note that `dataArrived()`, unlike [ListGrid.dataChanged](#method-listgriddatachanged), only fires in limited circumstances - when data for a [ResultSet](ResultSet.md#class-resultset) arrives from the DataSource due to a fetch or cache invalidation, or as a result of [filtering](ListGrid_1.md#attr-listgridfilterlocaldata).
+Note that `dataArrived()`, unlike [ListGrid.dataChanged](#method-listgriddatachanged), only fires in limited circumstances - when data for a [ResultSet](ResultSet.md#class-resultset) arrives from the server due to a fetch or cache invalidation, or as a result of filtering.
 If you want to catch all data changes, you should instead react to [ListGrid.dataChanged](#method-listgriddatachanged).

 ### Parameters